Kinovarobotics/Kinova-Kortex3-Link6/readme.md

 <a id="markdown-api-download-links" name="api-download-links"></a>
 # Download links
-Before getting started, please review the release notes to learn about any limitations or known issues of the Kortex API for Link 6.
+Before getting started, please review the release notes to learn about any limitations or known issues of the KINOVA KORTEX 3™ API for Link 6.
 Ensure proper training from reviewing the user guide on how to safely use the product.

 | Firmware     | Release notes      | API |
 | :----------: | :-----------: | :-----------:|